Erastuskanyatta/PHP-Yii2-Framework/index.md

 You should have a page similar to the one below;
 ![A congratulatory note](web.png)
-In Yii, all action methods are prefixed with the word action.
-This is how the framework differentiates action methods from non-action ones.
-If an action ID requires multiple words, then they will be concatenated by dashes.

 ### conclusion
 Congratulations!
 Now you have a better understanding of the basics of Yii 2 framework.